ROMAN CATHOLIC DIOCESE OF CALGARY

 • Contact Us

-Christian Video Programming for Children
+Christian Video Content for Children & Students

 Free and Paid-for Streaming Services

-• FORMED is a specifically Catholic streaming service.
+• FORMED is a specifically Catholic streaming service that ensures your children a safe and enriching viewing experience.
 As of Mar.
-2020, the application features great series such as some of our favorites: “Brother Francis”, “Catholic Heroes of the Faith”, and the “Saints and Heroes Collection”.
+2024, the application features an excellent series such as some of our favourites: Brother Francis, Catholic Heroes of the Faith, and the Saints and Heroes Collection.
 One can get a free membership simply by visiting a website for a Catholic parish and inserting the Code after downloading the application on your TV, Android, IOS or Windows device.
-Many parishes in the Diocese of Calgary publish the updated free Code for download on the Home (Front) page of their parish website.
-Programming is for all ages, but they have a particular “kids” section.
+Many parishes in the Diocese of Calgary publish the updated free Code for download on their parish website's Home (Front) page.
+Programming is for all ages, but they have a particular "kids" section.

-• EWTN is large Catholic TV station.
-It has a large kid’s section that features great programming such as “The Way of the Cross for kids”, “Masterpiece Donut Shop” and “Tomkin: The Catholic Cowboy”.
-Download is free and available on all platforms.
+• EWTN is a large Catholic TV station.
+Its kid's section features excellent programming such as The Way of the Cross for Kids, Massterpiece Donut Shop, and Tomkin: The Catholic Cowboy.
+The download is free and available on all platforms.

-• CATHOLICTV features a large array of Catholic programming such as “The Fred and Susie show”.
-You can access this website directly by computer, TV, IOS or Android.
-Download is free and available on all platforms.
+• CATHOLICTV features a wide array of Catholic programming, such as The Fred and Susie Show.
+You can access this website directly on your computer, TV, iOS, or Android.
+Downloading is free and available on all platforms.

-• NETFLIX and AMAZON PRIME (SECULAR): has a lot of Christian content but also a lot of anti-Christian Content.
-Some great Christian programs from Netflix include “Veggie Tales”, and “Paul: Apostle of Christ”.
-See Reviewing Content section above on how to check each movie or program.
+• NETFLIX and AMAZON PRIME (SECULAR): These streaming services have a lot of Christian content and anti-Christian content.
+Some great Christian programs from Netflix include Veggie Tales and Paul: Apostle of Christ.

 Programs outside of streaming services